This World's for Everyone: Background

-With the band unable to secure a deal for a UK release of the album, they focused on other territories.
+With the band unable to secure a deal for a UK release of the album, they focused on securing licensing deals in other territories.
 A deal was quickly signed for a release in France with Jacques Attali's independent label JBM.
 Attali had previously worked with the Korgis under the Disques Vogue label in the early 1980s.
 A deal was also secured for Japan via Alfa Records, the Netherlands via Dureco, and Spain via Sanni Records.
 In 1993, it was released in Germany by Eurostar with a different sleeve, followed by a release in South Korea via Jigu Records in 1994.
 It did not receive a UK release until 2007, when it was issued on CD by Angel Air Records with five bonus tracks.

 In 1993, the band planned their first ever live dates.
 Davis withdrew from the tour project after initial rehearsals, leaving Warren and Baker to recruit four new musicians to take on the road.
 The band performed a few shows, beginning with the Trinity Centre in Bristol on 24 November 1993, but they soon realised that a profitable tour was not going to be viable and ceased planning any further shows.

+In a 2025 interview with The Strange Brew Podcast, Warren recalled, "I think it was a good album, [but] we should've had an outside producer.
+Some tracks work pretty well, but it probably would've benefitted from someone else producing.
+We were so anonymous by that time that general public weren't interested."